Riksev/JS-Patterns/README.md

 Hello!
 Let me quickly introduce you into the project.
 First of all, this is demonstration of applying different patterns on the shop administration OOP example.
 Used patterns:
 - Creational: Singleton
-- Structural: ?
+- Structural: Facade
-- Behavioral: ?
+- Behavioral: Observer

 # Content
 We have a single file here.